Australia is still clearing too much vegetation

 Greenhouse gas pollution

-The Australian Greenhouse Office has estimated that land clearing contributed 13 per cent of Australia's total greenhouse gas emissions during 1996.
+The Australian Greenhouse Office has estimated that land clearing contributed 13% of Australia's total greenhouse gas emissions during 1996.
 Bulldozed, rotting and burning bush emits greenhouse gases into the atmosphere.
 Land clearing's contribution to greenhouse gas emissions costs Australia around $1.6 billion annually.